improbable-research/keanu/docs/current_docs/tensors.md

 ```

 We can do operations as normal between the two, even though they have different shapes.
-In the case of a tensor and a scalar, the resulting tensor will always have the shape of the initial tensor.
+The resulting tensor will always have the shape of the initial tensor.

 ### Tensor and Tensor